-Newland Chase provides clients with a deep expertise in all areas of American Migration as well as effective advice wherever in the world our clients undertake their business.
+Newland Chase provides clients with a deep expertise in all areas of American Immigration as well as effective advice wherever in the world our clients undertake their business.
 We invest in the best talent to bring you immigration solutions customised to your business needs.
 Our immigration consultants provide clear and practical solutions in United States of America and globally through 60 offices around the world.

 For migration advice and support contact one of our office locations, or send an email using the button below.

 The US offers a diverse range of roles for foreign workers which range from information technology specialists, nurses and agricultural workers to researchers and scientists.

 There are two types of US visa; the non-immigrant visa, which is for those seeking temporary work in the US and the immigrant visa, which is for those wishing to reside there permanently, whether they are seeking employment or not.

 The applicant’s prospective employer will need to obtain a labor certification from the Department of Labor.
 If that is successfully received, the employer must file Form I-129 with the US Citizenship and Immigration Services (USCIS).

 This will depend on which employment visa you are applying for.
 For the H-1B category an applicant will need a bachelor’s degree or equivalent.
 The employer must submit a Labor Condition Application (LCA) with the US Department of Labor stating that it complies with wage and working conditions, and also a petition to US Citizenship and Immigration Services (USCIS) which must be approved.
 If this is successful, the applicant will then need to apply for an H-1B visa at the nearest US embassy in their country of residence.